 Just keep going.
 Don’t slow down or you will quit.
 Just finish the race.

 Looking back, the entire experience seems very surreal.
-And while the race itself certainly required a lot of doing at the time, there are also a few don'ts that I have gleaned since taking that 26.2 mile trip through the capitol...
+And while the race itself certainly required a lot of doing at the time, there are also a few don'ts that I have gleaned since taking that 26.2 mile trek through the capitol...

 At the end of the day, the marathon of life is really no different than lacing up your shoes for 26.2 miles of pavement pounding purgatory.
 The race is tough and painful, the voice in your head insists that you give up, exhaustion takes over, and everywhere you look it seems that others are taking the easy way out.
 But eventually, the finish line is in sight and it’s better than you ever dreamed.
 And when it's all said and done, you can say that you finished well, even if you did have to be carried to your car when it was over.